MicroStrategy/rest-api-docs/contributing/development.md

 }
 ```

-1. If you want to update an existing doc, the versioned docs locate in `/versioned_doc`, the current docs locate in `/docs`.
+1. If you want to update an existing doc, the versioned docs is located in `versioned_doc`, the current docs is located in `docs`.

 1. If you want to delete an existing version, you need to perform three steps:
    1. Remove the version from `versions.json`.